 While a range of useful tools come in the box, the credit card knife (AKA pocket knife) is 11 tools in one, adding to the overall utility of the kit.
 However, the compass may not be the most reliable object in the box, though the saw and ferrocerium rod and flint with striker are functional and uncommon additions.

 The small size of this pouch might deceive you, but it contains the necessary survival tools you need to care for yourself off the beaten path.
 In addition to the survival knife and paracord bracelet, among other tactical equipment, there is also a first aid kit to take care of minor wounds.

 Though if you’ve never used flint before, it might be tough to start a fire without a bit of practice, everything else in this kit is self-explanatory.
 From tending wounds to staying warm out in the wilderness, the kit covers most emergencies adequately.
 Though paracord bracelets are a handy item to have, some packages don’t include them, so EVERLIT’s addition to this bag is quite welcome.

 #3 Sustain Supply Co.
 Emergency Survival Bag

-- 72-HOUR SUSTAINABILITY FOR TWO PEOPLE - The first 72 hours after a disaster are the most critical.
-With this emergency survival bag, you’ll have all the supplies, nutrition and water needed for 72 hours of comfortable survivial for two people.
+- 72-HOUR SURVIVAL KITS - The first 72 hours after disaster are the most critical, making it essential to have an emergency kit with all the supplies, gear, nutrition, and water needed for the comfortable survival of two people

 Pocket-sized survival kits are great for many applications but Sustain Supply Co. offers a larger pack with a more extensive supply kit for specific types of emergencies.
 The equipment in this pack is excellent for survivalist scenarios that involve harsh conditions and a lack of food and water—a real emergency.